walkabilly/pa_task_view/package-finder.md

    <td style="text-align:left;"> fpp3 </td>
    <td style="text-align:left;max-width: 50; "> All data sets required for the examples and exercises in the book
     "Forecasting: principles and practice" by Rob J Hyndman and George Athanasopoulos &lt;https://OTexts.com/fpp3/&gt;.
-All packages required to run the examples are also loaded. </td>
+All packages required to run the examples are also loaded.
+Additional data sets not used in the book are also included. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> gconsensus </td>